HOW TO CHOOSE THE RIGHT HELMET

 ABS constructed helmets use a thick, tough ABS plastic shell that is pre-formed and glued onto a pre-moulded hard foam interior and liner to offer good protection at budget friendly prices.

 Soft shell helmets are designed for less intense impacts but can withstand more of them using two foam densities; a softer foam against your head and a harder foam against the outer shell.
-These types of helmets aren’t always certified for single large impacts to be sure to check before you buy.
+These helmets aren’t always certified for single large impacts so be sure to check before you buy.